Optimal RIS Placement in Multi-User MISO Systems with User Randomness: Problem Formulation

 \section{Problem Formulation}

-Clearly, for a system as shown in Fig. \ref{fig:sysmodel}, an RIS is required to extend the coverage of the BS to most of the cell.
+Clearly, for a system as shown in Fig.~\ref{fig:sysmodel}, an RIS is required to extend the coverage of the BS to most of the cell.
 This must be done, also ensuring good performance.
 This problem is formulated as

-in which we assume that joint beamforming is optimized using where $\mathbf{W} = [\mathbf{w_1},\cdots,\mathbf{w_K}] \in \mathbb{C}^{M\times K}$ is the accumulated beamformer matrix.
-The objective in $\mathbf{P1.2}$ is the WSR with equal priority assigned to all users.
-Eq. (\ref{eq:inneropti1}) enforces the total transmit power constraint $P_{max}$ for the system.
-Eq. (\ref{eq:inneropti2}), on the other hand, defines the feasible set for the RIS reflection coefficients by enforcing unit amplitude at the $N$ elements.
+in which we assume that $\boldsymbol{\theta}$ in $\mathbf{h}_k$ and the accumulated beamformer matrix $\mathbf{W} = [\mathbf{w_1},\cdots,\mathbf{w_K}] \in \mathbb{C}^{M\times K}$ are optimized using The objective function in $\mathbf{P1.2}$ is the average rate or WSR with equal priority assigned to all users.
+Eq.~\eqref{eq:inneropti1} enforces the total transmit power constraint $P_{max}$ for the system.
+Eq.~\eqref{eq:inneropti2}, on the other hand, defines the feasible set for the RIS reflection coefficients by enforcing unit amplitude at all $N$ elements.

-In the proposed problem, we intend to find the optimal location for the RIS that maximizes the expected SINR corresponding to the most affected user (max-min) to enhance the coverage of the system.
-Let us denote this, $\mathbf{P1.1}$, as the ``outer optimization''.
-It should be noted that the `expectation' is taken over the user distribution.
-We perform this optimization assuming that joint beamforming is performed after the RIS is deployed at its optimal location.
+In problem $\mathbf{P1.1}$, we intend to find that RIS placement that maximizes the expected SINR of the most-affected user among the $K$ users (that has the least SINR) to enhance the coverage of the system.
+This is called `max-min' solution which is the most ``fair'' one.
+This problem of finding the most fair solution for the placement of RIS is denoted as the ``outer optimization''.
+It should be noted that this `expectation' of SINR is taken over the user distribution.
+We perform this outer optimization assuming that joint beamforming is performed after the RIS is deployed at its optimal location.
 This part of the problem, $\mathbf{P1.2}$, is denoted as the ``inner optimization''.

-Many researchers consider this multilayered structure of the formulation to be the `ideal' formulation that is most relevant practically.
-In the next section, we propose an elegant technique to solve this practical problem.
+Many researchers consider this multilayered structure of the formulation to be the `ideal' one that is closest to the practical scenario.
+However, because of the difficulty in directly solving it, existing works like \cite{indoorloc,coverageloc,imperfectcsiloc} simplify the formulation in various ways.
+In the next section, we propose an elegant technique to directly tackle the practical hierarchical formulation.